 QLoRA-LLM - A custom implementation of Quantized LoRA for fine-tuning a LLM

-4-bit Quantized LLM decoupled from Hugging Face
+4-bit Quantized Low-Rank Adaptation (LoRA) LLM fine-tuning decoupled from Hugging Face

 By Michael Hu